julio-cfa/julio-cfa.github.io/blog/write-ups/sherlocks-unit42.md

 ## Conclusion

 <p>Unit42 is a great and easy challenge.
-It helps us understand Windows event logs and also how to use tools such as jq and grep to navigate through the events and retrieve important information about incidents.</p>
+It helps us understand Windows event logs and also how to use tools such as <custom-code>jq</custom-code> and <custom-code>grep</custom-code> to navigate through the events and retrieve important information about incidents.</p>

 ## References